Canadian Program Certification

 Why is certification needed?

-Conventional television, pay TV and specialty TV licensees must broadcast a certain percentage of Canadian Content (CanCon).
+Conventional television, pay TV and specialty TV licensees must broadcast a certain percentage of content made by Canadians.
 To monitor compliance, the CRTC requires licensees to maintain program logs for the Canadian programming they broadcast; these Canadian programs or productions are identified using a certification number.

 This means that an independently produced program requires a certification number if it’s to be broadcast by a licensee.
-Without a certification number, the broadcaster can’t claim the program against CanCon requirements and the program is not recognized as being Canadian.
+Without a certification number, the broadcaster can’t claim the program against the requirements of content made by Canadians and the program is not recognized as being Canadian.

 In general, the CRTC certifies a Canadian program or series that meets the following criteria: